kratos1988/algorand-auction/README.md

 * Indexer: when logging, the user receives the history of the executed transactions
 * Asset (in progress): the application creates fidelity points as Algorand Blockchain assets that are send to the users

+### Front-End module

+The front-end module is built in Angular v11 using Angular Material as UI component library.

+Each view is part of a different module to allow the lazy loading of each chunk of the application, in order to save user bandwitch, especially when using mobile device.
+Every module is then used inside the *app-routing.module.ts* with a guard in order to prevent user to access route is not allowed to see.